Stages of Grief Chart

 Anger

 Once the shock is over and the numbness dissipates, sometimes, people start to feel angry.
 They may become frustrated and start expressing anger and resentment as a means of coping, whether they do it positively or negatively.
-During this stage, the person will direct their anger at themselves, perhaps others, a higher being, the world, healthcare professionals, etc., as a way to cope with the pain of loss and for feeling powerless to do anything against it.
+During this stage, the person will direct their anger at themselves, perhaps others, a higher being, the world, healthcare professionals, etc., as a way to cope with the pain of loss and for having feelings like being powerless to do anything against it.

 Bargaining

-This is more common when it comes to people having to deal with the fact that a loved one is about to die or if something unfavorable is about to happen.
-They try to find ways to stall the inevitable and may start to ask or beg for another chance, try to find another solution, ask a higher power for help, etc. It’s a way for people to keep hope alive in themselves, even for naught.
+This is more common when people have to deal with the fact that a loved one is about to die or if something unfavorable is about to happen.
+They try to find ways to stall the inevitable and may start to ask or beg for another chance, try to find another solution, ask a higher power for help, etc. It's a way for people to keep hope alive in themselves, even for naught.

 Depression